You probably understand the tax-deferred benefits of qualified retirement plans. But what if you want to add life insurance into the plan?

 The size of the deductible annual contributions is based on the amount of level contributions necessary to build the lump sum amount required to fund the promised benefit based on the number of years remaining until retirement age and on an assumed rate of investment return.

-Annual contribution amounts may have to be adjusted depending upon the Plan’s actual investment experience: if return rates are greater than the assumed rate of return, annual contribution levels will decrease; if return rates are less than the assumed rate of return, annual contribution levels will increase.
+Annual contribution amounts may have to be adjusted depending upon the plan’s actual investment experience.
+If return rates are greater than the assumed rate of return, annual contribution levels will decrease.
+If return rates are less than the assumed rate of return, annual contribution levels will increase.

 The same basic rule applies to life insurance purchased inside split-funded defined benefit plans as is applied to defined contribution plans: death benefits from the purchase of life insurance will be considered incidental to the Plan if the cost of providing the death benefit is less than 25% of the total cost of funding all of the benefits provided by the Plan.
 With defined benefit plans, however, it is often easier to focus on the benefit amount provided than on the cost of funding the benefit (which may be dependent on investment experience).